- Crate training isn't "imprisoning" your dog. It gives them their own space and can calm anxiety.

 Once again, positive association rules.
 One of Flayton’s favorite tricks is giving the dog a KONG toy filled with peanut butter that she’s put in the freezer.
 “When they’re hanging out in the crate, they have something that stimulates them, but they have to work down the frozen peanut butter,” she says.
 It gets the dog used to being in the crate for a longer period of time, while also associating it with an enjoyable activity.

-Step 5: Keep an Eye on the Time
+Step 5: Keep an Eye on the Time Spent in the Crate

 Your dog needs time outside the crate to play, eat, and use the bathroom.
 Dogs don’t want to soil where they sleep, but if there’s too long of a stretch without a walk, they might end up doing so.

-Step 6: Play Crate Games
+Step 6: Play Crate Games With Your Dog

 The dog shouldn’t see the crate as a negative place.
 To ensure this, incorporate the crate into fun games where the pup goes in and out of the open crate at their own will.
 Flayton likes to throw the ball in the crate when playing fetch or hide treats inside for the dog to find.

-Step 7: Keep Your Dog “Naked”
+Step 7: Keep Your Dog “Naked” in the Crate

 Once you are ready to give your dog more time inside the crate, do it in small steps.
 “You don’t want to go out to dinner for six hours,” cautions Flayton.
 “Maybe just go get a cup of coffee and come back.”
-She also advises using a recording device to determine what your dog does while you’re gone.
+She also advises using a remote dog camera device to determine what your dog does while you’re gone.
 “Are they anxious?
 Are they pacing?
 Or are they calm?” she says.
 “Then you know — and when you come back, you can reward them.”

-Step 9: Be Patient
+Step 9: Be Patient With Crate Training

-Prepare yourself for at least six months of training.
+Prepare yourself for at least six months of crate training.
 There will be ups and downs since dogs aren’t linear learners, but success will come, says Flayton.
 “Even when it feels like you’re banging your head against a wall, as long as you stay calm and consistent in your methodology, your dog will eventually look for the reward and you’ll have the opportunity to reward them.”

 Selecting the Best Dog Crate